 Grande Terre is the largest sub-antarctic island.
-This is harsh land: windy, rainy, chilly and for most part – desolate.
-Nevertheless it has its own special beauty – this wast island is adorned with countless magnificent waterfalls, cliffs, lakes.
+This is harsh land: windy, rainy, chilly and for the most part – desolate.
+Nevertheless, it has its own special beauty – this wast island is adorned with countless magnificent waterfalls, cliffs, lakes.
 Here are occasional thermal springs (with some small ponds pleasant for swimming!), large bird rookeries and in some places – pleasant meadows.
 Maybe nowhere else one can find that much crystal clear water and lots of fresh air.

 - Baie de l’à Pic Cliffs – southern coast of Grande Terre.
 Up to 493 m tall, vertical seaside cliffs.

 - Cap Ratmanoff penguin rookery – eastern tip of Grande Terre.
 Large colony of king penguins (Aptenodytes patagonicus), with some 80 000 birds.

 - Hot springs at Lake Tristan – central part of Grande Terre.
 Several hot springs with water temperature up to 70° C. Colorful growth of algae.

 - La Grande Cascade de la rivière du Château – eastern part of Grande Terre.
 Impressive waterfall on Château stream, some 150 m tall, with three main cascades.

 - Le Doigt de Sainte Anne – at Baie Larose.
 235 m tall rock monolith.

 - Mont de Fumerolles – Rallier du Baty peninsula.
 Geothermal field with boiling springs.

 - Pointe de l’Arche (Arched Rock) – northern coast.
 A collapsed natural arch, a former landmark of Kerguelen, which was 40 m high (upper rim).
 The arch collapsed sometimes between 1908 and 1913, now two enormous stacks remain.

 If you see this after your page is loaded completely, leafletJS files are missing.